ManuelMebrat/TELCO-CHURNING/README.md

 **What is driving customers to stay?**

-A. Relationships and Dependents: The presence of relationships or dependents significantly lowers churn rates, dropping from 33% to 19% and 31% to just 15%, respectively.
-Customer acquisition campaigns should target these groups, as they are more likely to maintain long-term loyalty..
+A. The presence of relationships or dependents significantly lowers churn rates, dropping from 33% to 19% and 31% to just 15%, respectively.
+Customer acquisition campaigns should target these groups, as they are more likely to maintain long-term loyalty.

 B. Increased Perceived Value: Offering additional services enhances the overall value, making it difficult for customers to find equivalent packages elsewhere.
 This strategy could save nearly $250,000 monthly by retaining customers through added services.